transcriptive/shipdetection/README.md

 ### Recommendations
 While I was able to achieve a result that is higher than the baseline in terms of predicting whether a given image has a ship present, there is still room for improving the prediction accuracy.
 In order to improve performance, I would suggest the following steps:
 - Using a larger training set on a more powerful computer.
-Due to the size of the iamges (768 * 768) and the fact that several images contained ships so small that resizing the image would obfuscate their presence, the amount of memory required to train on these images is very large.
+Due to the size of the images (768 * 768) and the fact that several images contained ships so small that resizing the image would obfuscate their presence, the amount of memory required to train on these images is very large.
 - Manually segment a subset of the images based on the size of the ship and use this to train a network to detect the size of the ships in an image.
 Then, train a series of networks to achieve optimal performance for small ships, medium ships, and large ships.
 This would address the issue where the network was able to correctly identify large ships, but struggled when identifying smaller ships.
 - Explore options to automatically adjust the contrast of an image to help accommodate for situations where cloud cover or other visual conditions make the ships hard to identify.